-To maintain approval as a basic Advanced foster home, ten (10) hours of ongoing training is required annually and must be completed by the anniversary month of original approval.
+To maintain approval as a Basic /Advanced foster home, ten (10) hours of ongoing training is required annually and must be completed by the anniversary month of original approval.
+Once a foster parent has two years of experience and has completed the 30 hours of required training, they will be approved to receive the advanced rate.